restropiajr/c0523-code-solutions/javascript-view-swapping/javascript-view-swapping/javascript-view-swapping-quiz-notes.md

   The node (element object) that was associated with the event.

 - What is the affect of setting an element to `display: none`?
   It does not display on the browser.
+Also, takes up no space.

 - What does the `element.matches()` method take as an argument and what does it return?
   CSS selector and it returns a boolean value.